kubeflow/website/content/en/docs/ibm/deploy/authentication.md

 When installing the multi-user, auth-enabled Kubeflow, Kubeflow uses an GitHub OAuth application as the authentication provider.
-After enabling Expose the Istio ingress gateway with DNS and TLS, you should update this GitHub OAuth app settings by replacing `{HOSTNAME}` with the hostname of created SSL certificate as follows:
+After enabling Expose the Istio ingress gateway with DNS and TLS, you should update this GitHub OAuth app settings by replacing `{HOSTNAME}` with the hostname of created TLS certificate as follows:

 * Homepage URL: `https://{HOSTNAME}/`